 The Swan is more of a boutique hotel with fewer crowds.
 While the Dolphin has a convention center attached and can be fairly busier.

-Additionally, they have a decent selection of grab and go items.
+Additionally, they have a decent selection of grab-and-go items.

-Chill is another nice dining stop unique to the Swan hotel.
+Chill is another dining stop unique to the Swan hotel.
 You can pick up a variety of juice, cocktails, beer, and wine here.

-Kimonos is another signature dining location that is well-known for its Asian cuisine and sushi menu.
+Kimonos is another signature dining location well-known for its Asian cuisine and sushi menu.
 It’s probably the only sushi stop at Disney that I’ve yet to dine at, but it’s definitely on my list.

 As for Garden Grove, it’s designed to resemble New York’s Central Park with the large tree that stands in the center of the dining room.
-At this time, they offer a nice selection of menu items for breakfast on the weekends.
+At this time, they offer a selection of items for breakfast on the weekends.
 You can preview the menu here.

 Lastly, we have another popular signature dining location at the Swan.
-In case you weren’t counting, that’s a total of four fine dining restaurants between the two hotels.
+If you weren’t counting, that’s four fine dining restaurants between the two hotels.